abbasaziz/coffeeshop-app/frontend/README.md

 ionic serve
 ```

-> _tip_: Do not use **ionic serve** in production.
+> _tip_: Do not use **ionic serve** in production mode.
 Instead, build Ionic into a build artifact for your desired platforms.
 > [Checkout the Ionic docs to learn more](https://ionicframework.com/docs/cli/commands/build)

 ## Key Software Design Relevant to Our Coursework